-The effects of full-spectrum and whole-plant CBD extracts are far more superior than the effects of isolated CBD.
+The effects of full-spectrum and whole-plant CBD extracts are far more superior to the effects of isolated CBD.
 Several factors decide the efficacy of the CBD extract such as the individual patient’s conditions and restriction, but for the most part, CBD isolate’s properties pale in comparison to the complete profile of the original hemp plant.

 CBD can work in tandem with other cannabinoids such as flavonoids, chromenes, terpenes, and close to 112 other such substances, and the synergic effect is famously called the entourage effect.
 There have been instances that have best demonstrated the impairment reduction of THC when used along with CBD and other cannabinoids.

 CBD Works With Several Systems In Your Body

 The reason that the therapeutic effects of CBD are so wide-reaching, is credited to the way it interacts with your body.
 ECS which expands to the endocannabinoid system is the system that CBD primarily works with.
 The ECS is made up of an internal system of endogenous cannabinoids, or receptors with which cannabinoids hook onto.
 These cannabinoids then breakdown and the effects that it brings about are wide-reaching.